 The narration returns to the impossible with “the painted birds laugh[ing] in the shade.”
 There is more than one element within this simple concept that is worth noting, and that return to impossibility is only one of them.
 The idea that the “birds” are “painted” is noticeable as well since it is another detail that takes the narration into a higher level of imagination.
 Those “birds” may be of various colors, but “painted” makes the coloring sound like a childish, artistic action rather than a natural state.

 This play on words makes the imagery feel more playful, and as the stanza continues, that playfulness becomes the main sensation of the work.
-The “table” noted includes “cherries and nuts,” which is a random pairing of foods to choose, and this is the first mention of a “table.”
+The “table” noted includes “cherries and nuts,” which is a random pairing of foods to choose from, and this is the first mention of a “table.”
 Overall, it is as though this “table” has appeared out of nowhere, and its contents are foods that have little to no connection.
 A “table” with a full meal, after all, would have larger foods.

 Whatever the reason for choosing these potentially unrelated foods—perhaps it is just a personal preference of taste—it is as though the author gives the prospect so little thought that he says whatever comes to mind.
 This indicates that the details do not matter as much as the final thought—the thing that will happen “[w]hen” all of these nonsensical details come to be.